mxchinegod/NeuralStyle-WebApp/README.md

   -A GPU-based machine for CUDA rendering of new models from images (optional).

   -A memory-based machine for rendering higher-quality images (optional).

-  Ubuntu 14+
+  -Ubuntu 14+ or similar.

 # Requirements:

-  -You need python2.7 (could probably work with 3 if you change some things): `sudo apt-get install python2.7`
+  -You need python27 (could probably work with 3 if you change some things).
+This comes with Ubuntu but if you don't have it: `sudo apt-get build-essential checkinstall`

   -You need chainer: `sudo pip install chainer`